This post contains paid and/or affiliate links. I make a small commission at no extra cost to you. Please see our Privacy Policy.

 Ethical Values

 Both Judaism and Christianity emphasize ethical values and moral conduct.
-The principles of justice, compassion, and righteousness are central to both faith traditions, guiding adherents in their actions and relationships with others.
-The shared ethical framework of Jews and Christians has contributed to mutual respect and cooperation in various social and humanitarian endeavors.
+They share principles like justice, compassion, and righteousness.
+These values guide their actions and relationships with others.

 Sacred Scriptures